microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/networkaccess-conditionalaccesssettings-update.md

 ---
 title: "Update conditionalAccessSettings"
-description: "Update the conditional access signaling for source IP restoration and Connectivity through NaaS."
+description: "Update the conditional access settings (both the preservation of the original source IP address in network traffic for accurate identification and tracking, and the establishment of scalable network connectivity through the Global Secure Access)"
 author: Moti-ba
 ms.localizationpriority: medium
 ms.prod: identity-and-access